Case Study: Embark’s design, launch & early iteration

 Once we had a solid app, marketing was switched on (mostly social media) and people began to take notice.
 In only months Embark had over 100,000 registered users.
 This was partly thanks to no less than 3 features by Apple on the App Store.

 For anybody who’s ever released an iOS app which has gained any kind of attention, you’re probably familiar with Apple’s process for featuring apps.
 They want to see that you’re abiding by their guidelines and you’re supporting Apple products as best as possible.
-This is what lead us to creating Embark for Apple Watch, as well as adding support for Voiceover so that blind people would be able to use Embark (these are by no means trivial tasks).
+This is what led us to creating Embark for Apple Watch, as well as adding support for Voiceover so that vision impaired people would be able to use Embark (these are by no means trivial tasks).

 This was my first experience designing for the Apple Watch, and the biggest take-away I have from it is… Apple Watch apps are rubbish, but ‘complications’ are excellent despite their limitations.